AikoPath/AikoPath.github.io/_posts/2021-02-05-imdb-episode-ranking-star-trek.markdown

 **Instead I turned to Science!**

 Data Science to be exact.
 (well...
-It's not really data science, I'm simply plotting some numbers and calculated some averages, please don't take this post too serious.)
+It's not really data science, I'm simply plotting some numbers and calculating some averages, please don't take this post too serious.)

 After a short search I found IMDbPy, a python package to retrieve data from IMDb.
 I hacked in [a couple of lines of code](https://github.com/AikoPath/imdb_guest_actor_rating/blob/master/Star_trek_episode_comparison_by_cast.ipynb)¹ and ta-da!